dieselfox1/fincommerce/docs/extensions/core-concepts/adding-actions-and-filters.md

 # How to add actions and filters

-Like many WordPress plugins, FinCommerce provides a range of actions and filters through which developers can extend and modify the platform.
+Like many finpress plugins, FinCommerce provides a range of actions and filters through which developers can extend and modify the platform.

 Often, when writing new code or revising existing code, there is a desire to add new hooks-but this should always be done with thoughtfulness and care.
 This document aims to provide high-level guidance on the matter.